 As a result we obtain the automaton A below.
-(Only the reachable part shown!)
+(In this course it always suffices to only consider the part reachable from the initial state!)

 Example: Complementation

 Let's call the result of the previous slide A_1 , and complement the result.
 We get: